sicelo17/skip-selection-redesign/README.md

 - Lazy loading patterns

 This architecture provides a solid foundation for a production-grade React application with maintainable, scalable, and performant code.

+I included the environment variable `VITE_BASE_URL` in the github repository just for demonstation but i would add it in my .gitignore file for security of our sensitive information